Sidd-Tiwari/gst-calculator/README.md

 3. **Build and Run**:
    - Connect an Android device or start an emulator.
-   - Click on the "Run" button to install and run the app.
+   - Click on the "Run" button to install and launch the app.

 ---